career took me to different companies that all involved driving in

 Stone at the ferry depot in Nanaimo we headed to Tofino, but Bob

-steered us to the old route that took us by Coombs? for a unique retail
+steered us to the old route that took us by Coombs for a unique retail

 experience.
 We hit Tofino in the off season, but an interesting place.

-The most interesting rental experience came after my car was called to garage and I was told they needed in for a few days.
-This happened at the start of the Easter weekend when I was supposed to leave for Halifax I had well over 100 sales stops planned.
+The most interesting rental experience came after my car was called to garage and I was told they needed it for a few days.
+This happened at the start of the Easter weekend when I was supposed to leave for Halifax.
+I had well over 100 sales stops planned.
 We couldn't get hold of any rental cars that had any available.
 Someone suggested try an airport and we were able to rent one from the Toronto Airport and with not that many choices I ended up with a high performance car.
 My son was thrilled when I brought it home and the next day I left.
 I soon found it could accelerate much faster than my car and I found myself passing other cars, even long streams on two lane highways.
 When I met my daughter she was disappointed that wouldn't let her drive it because of rental rules.
 When I returned it they at first tried to charge me for all the extra mileage (about $800 as I recall), but they reverted to original agreement considerably cheaper.

 Backtrack a little.
 On my previous trip to Halifax my daughter had a beginners permit and had taken driver education.
 The lens on my glasses came out about 8 in the morning.
 Anxious to get going I had my daughter drive to the next town, Truro where I got my glasses fixed and I realized if I let my daughter drive I could make my sales calls a little bit better prepared.
-I made lots of calls and finally decided around 65 or so in Edmonston I would take over as it would soon get dark.
-Reaching my sister's I remembered my brother-in-law's original instructions and although I was too confused to use them, this time coming from the opposite direction I did remember. the next day we got early and left as the Montreal rush hour was in full swing and Heather drove through that.
+I made lots of calls and finally decided around 5 pm or so in Edmonston I would take over as it would soon get dark.
+Reaching my sister's I remembered my brother-in-law's original instructions and although I was too confused to use them, this time coming from the opposite direction I did remember.
+The next day we got early and left as the Montreal rush hour was in full swing and Heather drove through that.
 Again I made lots of calls and when we reached Toronto we again hit very heavy traffic.
 Heather handled it very well.
-Shortly after our trip Heather went for her license test the tester pressed time asked her if she had any highway experience and after she explained she had driven most of the way from Halifax, including three rush hours he let her get the license on her first effort.My career has wound down.
+Shortly after our trip when Heather went for her license test the tester pressed for time asked her if she had any highway experience and after she explained she had driven most of the way from Halifax, including three rush hours he let her get the license on her first effort.My career has wound down.
 Towards the end I found myself once a month delivering newspapers (The Rider, a horse lover publications) over a wide area.
 It was my idea to set up a number of librairies spread over four counties.
 Another thing happened when one of the partners' mother needed a ride to visit her husband each day in a retirement home.
 We had an interesting conversations and I learned to play a game she was fond of.
 The game was trying to figure out what vanity plates meant.
 I got to the point where I could sometimes ask a driver.
 Read more: http://www.therealjohndavidson.com/2020/02/driving-with-miss-jane.html

 Some of you may have duplicated some of my favorite drives and others looking for something interesting.
 Here is a list of some of my favorites.